Coronavirus: what is the current situation in France?

 Find out the latest travel advice surrounding the coronavirus and how it will affect your travel to France

 The coronavirus situation in France is rapidly evolving.
-The British Foreign and Commonwealth office currently advises against all but essential international travel, while France itself is currently on lockdown.
-Anyone travelling to France from abroad (for essential travel) will need a travel attestation.
+The British Foreign and Commonwealth office currently advises against all but essential international travel, while France itself is currently easing the lockdown.
+Anyone travelling to France from abroad (for essential travel) will need a travel attestation, but travel within France will no longer require an attestation from 2 June.
 Keep track of daily developments in our timeline below.

 Total number of cases in France: TBC